Here are a few tips for making your LiveCode-based apps run more smoothly.

 This format should be used to make sure visual transition effects run as smoothly as possible.

--- change goes here; e.g., hide/show, go card, etc.
+lock screen for visual effect -- change goes here; e.g., hide/show, go card, etc. unlock screen with visual effect whatever

-The acceleratedRendering Property
+acceleratedRendering

-The acceleratedRendering property is a shorthand way of setting several LiveCode graphics rendering properties to values that are optimal for the current platform your stack is running on.
+property is a shorthand way of setting several LiveCode graphics rendering properties to values that are optimal for the current platform your stack is running on.
 (See the LiveCode Dictionary entry for more details.)

 Using this property is straightforward.
 In a preOpenCard or preOpenStack handler simply include this statement: